 When to see a doctor

 If your pain is localized in one part of your outer leg and continues to get worse, you should see your doctor for an examination.
 Your doctor will examine your leg and ask you to identify the focal area of pain and whether it gets worse with activity.
-An x-ray may be ordered, though it’s important to understand that because stress fractures may be very small, they do not always show up on an x-ray, especially soon after the injury.
+An X-ray may be ordered, though it’s important to understand that because stress fractures, including a fibula shaft fracture, may be very small, they do not always show up on an X-ray, especially soon after the injury.
 Other imaging tests, such as a bone scan or magnetic resonance imaging (MRI) test, may also be ordered to help confirm the diagnosis.

 Non-operative treatment